jamesr101/project-03/README.md

 Work was carried out on branches of the code depository for each feature.
 This was merged with the Development branch of the code and any merge conflicts were fixed as a group.
 Features were tested on the Development branch before being merged with the Master branch.

-Tasks were managed and assigned through the task manager Trello and we had daily stand-ups to keep track of progress.
+Tasks were managed and assigned through the task manager Trello.
+We performed daily stand-ups to keep track of progress.

 ![wdi project 03 trello](https://user-images.githubusercontent.com/40343797/48483663-fb1bfd80-e80b-11e8-9309-5ebd2b9f28a2.png)